-If Open.Connection is NULL, and Open.Durable is TRUE, the client SHOULD attempt to reconnect to this open as specified in section 3.2.4.4.
+If For the specified Open.
+Connection is NULL, and Open.
+Durable is TRUE, the client SHOULD attempt to reconnect to this open MUST select a connection as specified in section 3.2.4.4.
 If the reconnect succeeds, the unlock MUST be retried.
-If it fails, the error code MUST be returned to the application.
+If it fails, the error code MUST be 1.7.
+If no connection is returned to the application.

-If Open.Connection is NULL, and Open.Durable is FALSE, the client MUST fail the unlock operation.
+If Open.Connection is NULL, and Open.Durable is FALSE, the client MUST fail the unlock operation application request.

-If Open.Connection is not NULL, the client initializes an SMB2 LOCK Request following the syntax specified in section 2.2.26.
+If Open.Connection is not NULLOtherwise, the client initializes an SMB2 LOCK Request following the syntax specified in section 2.2.26.
 The SMB2 header MUST be initialized as follows:

-- The Command field is set to SMB2 LOCK. - The MessageId field is set as specified in section 3.2.4.1.3. - The SessionId field is set to Open.TreeConnect.Session.SessionId.

-The TreeId field is set to Open.TreeConnect.TreeConnectId.
+- The Command field is set to SMB2 LOCK. - The MessageId field is set as specified in section 3.2.4.1.3. - The SessionId field is set to Open.TreeConnect.Session.SessionId. - The TreeId field is set to Open.TreeConnect.TreeConnectId.